xPoke-glitch/Eorzea-Clock/README.md

 In order to run the apllication, you can download the **EorzeaClock.rar** file, extract it and run the application: **EorzeaClock.exe**

 In case you will open it with Unity, you can directly test it in the Unity Editor or you can build it yourself.
-Mind that in this case you can't see the overaly effect.
+Mind that in the editor you won't see the overaly effect.